-Steve King Was Saying Insanely Racist Things Long Before Republicans Decided Enough Was Enough
+Steve King was saying insanely racist things long before Republicans decided enough was enough

-Iowa Rep. Steve King’s openly racist and anti-immigrant rhetoric has finally caught up to him.
+Iowa Rep. Steve King’s openly racist and anti-immigrant rhetoric has finally caught up with him.
 On Tuesday, the House of Representatives passed a resolution to condemn the congressman, with a final vote of 424 to 1.
-The vote came just a day after Republican leadership removed him from his assignments on the Judiciary and Agricultural Committees.
+The vote came just a day after Republican leadership removed him from his assignments on the judiciary and agricultural committees.
 The moves were in response to remarks he made recently to the the New York Times questioning why terms like “white supremacist” and “white nationalist” should be considered offensive.

-While this finally seems to be the opening for widespread Republican censure of King, his recent comments are far from the only or even worst offensive things he’s said when it comes to race and immigration.
-(What’s more, he is also one of the original proponents of the kind of wall at the center of President Trump’s government shutdown.)
-Still, almost all of King’s peers have tolerated his behavior until now—notably, just a few months after te party was devastated in the midterms.
+While this finally seems to be the opening for widespread Republican censure of King, his recent comments are far from the only or even the most offensive things he’s said when it comes to race and immigration.
+(What’s more, he is also one of the original proponents of the kind of wall at the center of President Donald Trump’s government shutdown.)
+Still, almost all of King’s peers have tolerated his behavior until now—notably, the shift comes just a few months after the party was devastated in the midterms.

-As my colleague Sophie Murguia wrote this fall, here are a few of the of the outrageous and offensive things the nine-term congressman has said and done with little consequence:
+As my colleague Sophie Murguia wrote this fall, here are a few of the outrageous and offensive things the nine-term congressman has said and done with little consequence:

-Met with the Austrian far-right party while on a Holocaust memorial trip: The Washington Post revealed in late October, as King was in the closing stretch of perhaps a too-close-for-comfort reelection race, that he met with members of an Austrian far-right party during a trip paid for by a Holocaust memorial group.
+Met with the Austrian far-right party while on a Holocaust memorial trip: The Washington Post revealed in late October, as King was in the closing stretch of a perhaps too-close-for-comfort reelection race, that he met with members of an Austrian far-right party during a trip paid for by a Holocaust memorial group.
 King had been on a five-day trip to Poland funded by a group that educates people about the Holocaust, before he visited Vienna and gave an interview to Unzensuriert, a website associated with Austria’s Freedom Party.
 The party was founded by a former Nazi SS officer, though it has since rejected its Nazi ties.
 Still, the interview echoed white nationalist ideas, including the racist “Great Replacement” theory, which King appeared to partially blame on George Soros, who is a frequent target of anti-Semitic conspiracy theories.

 Faith Goldy, an excellent candidate for Toronto mayor, pro Rule of Law, pro Make Canada Safe Again, pro balanced budget, &…BEST of all, Pro Western Civilization and a fighter for our values. @FaithGoldy will not be silenced. https://t.co/uqkeaUjm7i